zookz/cordova-plugin-health/README.md

 For an introduction about Google Fit versus HealthKit see [this very good article](https://yalantis.com/blog/how-can-healthkit-and-googlefit-help-you-develop-healthcare-and-fitness-apps/).

+This plugin is kept up to date and requires a recent version of cordova (6 and on) and recent iOS and Android SDKs.

 ## Warning

 This plugin stores health data in Google Fit, practice that is [discouraged by Google](https://developers.google.com/fit/terms).